ietf-rats-wg/eat/draft-ietf-rats-eat.md

 An EAT is fundamentally defined using CDDL.
 This document specifies how to encode the CDDL in CBOR or JSON.
-Since CBOR can express some things that JSON can't (e.g., tags) or that are expressed differently (e.g., labels) there is some CDDL that is specific to the encoding.
+Since CBOR can express some things that JSON cannot (e.g., tags) or that are expressed differently (e.g., labels) there is some CDDL that is specific to the encoding.

 ## Claims-Set and CDDL for CWT and JWT